Paris - IES Quick Facts

 Spring semester: late January to mid-May.

 The Institute for the International Education of Students (IES) Paris Center is located in the colorful Montparnasse area within walking distance of the Latin Quarter.
 Established in 1970, the IES program is designed for US university students.
-Courses are taught in French at the IES Center, and participants also are permitted to take university courses at institutions including: L’Université de Paris Sorbonne, and L’Institut Catholique de Paris.
+Courses are taught in French at the IES Center, and participants are encouraged to take university courses at local partner institutions: l’Université de Paris Sorbonne, l'Institut Catholique de Paris, l’Université de Paris VIII, l’Académie de la Croix Nivert, and l'Ecole Normale de Musique de Paris/Alfred Cortot.

 Pomona students may not enroll in university courses taught in English.
 Pomona limits enrollment at outside institutions to one university.
-If a student feels he or she has compelling academic reasons to enroll at two, he or she should submit a request to the OSA director during the first two weeks of the university semester.
+If a students feels he or she has compelling academic reasons to enroll at two, he or she should submit a request to the OSA director during the first two weeks of the university semester.

 In addition to the academic program, IES organizes excursions in and around Paris as well as to the Loire Valley.
 Students also have the opportunity to attend selected play performances chosen within the context of courses in French theater.

-Students may live in homes and are provided with breakfast and two evening meals per week.
+Students may live in local homes and are provided with breakfast and two evening meals per week.
 A supplemental meal allowance is provided by Pomona College.
 IES offers limited availability in an apartment building.

 Number of Students